 Dustin Flannery, DO Dustin Flannery, DO, is an attending neonatologist at CHOP Newborn Care at Pennsylvania Hospital.
 Locations: Main Campus; CHOP Newborn Care at the Hospital of the University of Pennsylvania Appointments and Referrals: 1-800-TRY-CHOP (1-800-879-2467) Education and Training Medical SchoolDO - Philadelphia College of Osteopathic Medicine, Philadelphia, PA ResidencyPediatrics - Nemours Alfred I DuPont Hospital/Jefferson Medical College, Philadelphia, PA FellowshipNeonatal-Perinatal Medicine - Children's Hospital of Philadelphia, PA Titles and Academic Titles Attending Neonatologist Departments and Services Division of Neonatology Newborn/Infant Intensive Care Unit (N/IICU)Center for Pediatric Clinical Effectiveness (CPCE) Publications Papers2018 Flannery DD, Dysart K, Cook A, Greenspan J, Aghai ZH, Jensen EA.
 Association Between Early Antibiotic Exposure and Bronchopulmonary Dysplasia or Death.
 J Perinatol, Epub ahead of print, June 13, 2018. doi:10.1038/s41372-018-0146-3 Flannery DD, Ross RK, Mukhopadhyay S, Tribble AC, Puopolo KM, Gerber JS.
 Temporal Trends and Center Variation in Early Antibiotic Use Among Premature Infants.
 JAMA Network Open.
 2018;1(1):e180164. doi:10.1001/jamanetworkopen.2018.0164 Flannery DD, Puopolo KM.
 Neonatal Antibiotic Use: How Much is Too Much?
 Pediatrics.
 2018; 142(3):e20181942.
 Flannery DD, Puopolo KM.
 Neonatal Antibiotic Use: What Are We Doing and Where Shall We Go?
 Neoreviews, American Academy of Pediatrics.
 2018;19(9):e516-525.
 2017 Flannery DD, Brandsma E, Saslow J, Mackley AB, Paul DA, Aghai ZA.
 Do infants in the neonatal intensive care unit diagnosed with urinary tract infection need a routine voiding cystourethrogram?
 J Matern Fetal Neonatal Med.
 2017 Dec 10:1-121 [Epub ahead of print]. doi: 10.1080/14767058.2017.1416352 Flannery DD, Foglia EE.
 Critical appraisal of: [Patel RM, Knezevic A, Shenvi N, Hinkes M, Keene S, Roback JD, et al. Association of Red Blood Cell Transfusion, Anemia, and Necrotizing Enterocolitis in Very Low-Birth-Weight Infants.
 JAMA.
 2016;315(9):889-897] J Perinatol 2017, 37: 626-628.
 Hay S, Zupancic JA, Flannery DD, Kirpalani H, Dukhovny D. Should We Believe in Transfusion-Associated Necrotizing Enterocolitis?
 Applying a GRADE to the Literature.
 Semin Perinatol 2017, 41(1): 80-91 Flannery DD, Foglia EE.
 The contributions of red blood cell transfusion and severe anemia in necrotizing enterocolitis: causes or confounders?
 J Perinatol.
 2017 Mar 23.
 [Epub ahead of print] 2016 FFlannery DD, Stephens CL, Thompson AD.
 The Impact of High-Profile Sexual Abuse Cases in the Media on a Pediatric Emergency Department.
 J Child Sex Abus 2016, 25(6): 627-635 Flannery DD, O’Donnell E, Kornhauser M, Dysart K, Greenspan J, Aghai ZH.
 Continuous Positive Airway Pressure versus Mechanical Ventilation on the First Day of Life in Very Low Birth Weight Infants.
 Am J Perinatol 2016, 33(10): 939-944 2014 Flannery DD, Chan S, Swami SK, Eppes SC.
 Prescriber Perceptions of a Pediatric Antimicrobial Stewardship Program.
 Clin Pediatr 2014, 53(8): 743-746 2013 Flannery DD, Akinboyo I, Ty JM, Averill LW, Freedman A. Septic Arthritis and Concern for Osteomyelitis in a Child with Rat Bite Fever.
 J Clin Microbiol 2013, 51(6): 1987-1989 Awards and Honors 2018, Thomas Boggs Perinatal-Neonatal Fellow Research Award Finalist, Philadelphia Perinatal Society 2017, Excellence in Clinical Research Award, Children’s Hospital of Philadelphia Research Institute 2017, Trainee Travel Grant Award, Eastern Society for Pediatric Research Meeting 2016, Quality and Patient Safety Honorable Mention: Supporting Premature Infant Nutrition (SPIN), Penn Medicine Clinical Effectiveness and Quality Improvement Initiative 2016, Antimicrobial Stewardship Fellowship Award, Pediatric Infectious Diseases Society 2015, Section on Infectious Diseases Travel Grant Award, American Academy of Pediatrics 2014, Rosenblum Award for Excellence (Outstanding Senior Resident), Alfred I. duPont Hospital for Children 2014, Bambi Taylor, M.D.
-Pediatric Emergency Medicine Award, Alfred I. duPont Hospital for Children Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown below from our nationally-recognized Press Ganey Patient Satisfaction Survey.
+Pediatric Emergency Medicine Award, Alfred I. duPont Hospital for Children Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.
+We are committed to true transparency.
+However, to ensure the comments are fair and correctly attributed, we review each one before posting to the website.
+We exclude entire comments that disclose patient's protected health information, are off-topic, or include other confidential or inappropriate content.
+Comments will appear on provider bios only if providers have a minimum number of comments.
+Comments are shared internally for education purposes to ensure that we are doing our very best for the patients and families for whom we are privileged to care.
 The comments are submitted by patients and families and reflect their views and opinions.
 The comments are not endorsed by and do not reflect the views of Children’s Hospital of Philadelphia.